-Understanding pollution reduction targets
+Understanding greenhouse gas reduction targets

 As the largest city in the USA states its intention to achieve 80×50 status, sustainability consultant and urban planning expert Josh Margul explores the implications of this and other common carbon reduction targets